Cayton Corner Park

 Phase I: Use the Neighborhood Park & Street Fund (NPSF) for 19tth Ave sidewalk improvements in early 2018

-Phase II: Use Parks District Fund for construction in 2023 when funding is approved
+Phase II: Use Parks District Fund for construction in Summer 2024

 Project Description